sebivenlo/keycloak-workshop/DEMO.md

 8. Concept of Roles
     * Go to roles
-    * Create 2 new roles ( user and admin)
+    * Create 2 new roles (user and admin)
-    * Add roles to the user
+    * Go to Users->Role Mappings and assign the newly created roles
-    * Go to client and change the roles inside the scope
+    * Go to Clients->Scope and turn on Full Scope Allowed; assign the available roles inside the scope
     * If we assign a role any microservice that require the admin role cannot be invoked from this application regardless if a user with those roles logs in or not.
     * Refresh token in application and check access_token.
     * Assign admin role and refresh